fluffybunnies/ace/README.md

 ### Front End - UI

 ##### Instagram Gallery
-- Plug and play a simple static gallery id
+- Plug and play with a simple gallery id
 - Or configure an api mapping to generate dynamic galleries
 ```html
 <script type="text/ace-instagram">{